 4. Don’t Speak Without Rehearsing (Style Tip)

 Think about it.
-Ever had that situation when your laptop suddenly freezes because of some sudden update?
-Ever been in the middle of a slideshow when abruptly, something happens, and no matter what you do, you cannot get the slideshow to continue?
+Ever had that situation when your laptop suddenly freezes because of some unexpected update?
+Ever been in the middle of a slideshow when abruptly, something happens, and no matter what you do, you cannot continue the slideshow?

-Know your room, as it is said.
-In the context of successful public speaking, this includes the things in the room that you are working with.
-Not only must you be utterly familiar with them, you should also factor in contingency measures because no prop is ever entirely dependable.
+Know your room, as is said.
+In the context of effective public speaking, this includes the things in the room that you are working with.
+Not only must you be utterly familiar with them, but you should also factor in contingency measures because no prop is ever entirely dependable.